IBM/Scalable-WordPress-deployment-on-Kubernetes/README.md

 - Create local persistent volumes to define persistent disks.
 - Create a secret to protect sensitive data.
 - Create and deploy the WordPress frontend with one or more pods.
-- Create and deploy the MySQL database with one more pods.
+- Create and deploy the MySQL database.

 ## Time required